Saivyshnavi123/Chat-application/README.md

    - Copy the displayed public key and create a public Gist:
      - Go to [GitHub Gists](https://gist.github.com).
      - Paste the key into a file (e.g., `public_key.pem`), set as public, and copy the raw URL.
-     - Paste the URL into the signup form if not already done.
 2. **Log In**: Use your email and password at `/login`.
 3. **Send a Message**:
    - Go to `/send_message`.